FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 A slow migration is also a business opportunity.
 When you perform one, you have a reason to reach out to existing users and encourage them to sign in, thus, hopefully, reactivating some of your users.

 This opportunity also means you won't waste time and effort migrating users who are no longer using your application.
 While storing data is cheap, human attention is less so.
-A slow migration is an effective way to scrub your userbase.
+A slow migration is an effective way to scrub your user base.

 After all, if you run a slow migration for a year, how valuable are the users who never authenticated during those twelve months?